koajs/koa/docs/api/request.md

   A malicious attacker can forge a client's ip address by forging a `X-Forwarded-For`request header.
 The request sent by the client has an `X-Forwarded-For` request header for 'forged'.
-After being forwarded by the reverse proxy, the server will receive the `X-Forwarded-For` request header of
-  ['forged', 'client', 'proxy1', 'proxy2'].
+After being forwarded by the reverse proxy, `request.ips` will be ['forged', 'client', 'proxy1', 'proxy2'].

   Koa offers two options to avoid being bypassed.